 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-Yes, if you’re a traveller normally permitted to enter the UAE.
-Transit and tourist visas are now available to travellers from all nationalities, and anyone can travel to the UAE, provided they have the appropriate documents.
+Yes, if you’re a traveler normally permitted to enter the UAE.
+Transit and tourist visas are now available to travelers from all nationalities, and anyone can travel to the UAE, provided they have the appropriate documents.

 A transit visa is required if you are not one of the nationalities that are eligible for a visa on arrival or a visa-free entry to the UAE.